-One Book, One Community (OBOC) is a new event in Athabasca designed to encourage people to all read the same book and then come together to discuss it, meet the author and participate in a program of related events.
-One Book One Community supports reading, celebrates books and writing, promotes Canadian authors, and builds a sense of community through the shared experience of reading.
-OBOC is run by the One Book, One Community Committee which consists of local book club members, library staff, and members of community betterment groups.
+One Book, One Community (OBOC) is an event in Athabasca designed to encourage people to all read the same book and then come together to discuss it and participate in a program of related events.
+One Book, One Community-Athabasca supports reading, celebrates books and writing, promotes Canadian authors, and builds a sense of community through the shared experience of reading.
+OBOC is run by the One Book, One Community Committee is which consists of local book club members, library staff, and members of community betterment groups.